Creating Scripts

 Why might you want to do this?
 Generaly, Bike's app context extension API is faster and more powerful than the AppleScript API.
 This lets you jump from AppleScript land, to Bike extension land, and then back to AppleScript land again.

-Note: The script run function that you pass should be plain JavaScript, not the TypeScript code used in most of the extension API documentation.
+Note: The script that you pass should be plain JavaScript, not the TypeScript code used in most of the extension API documentation.

 Here's a explanation of each step in the process:

-Bike will then parse that Javascript function and install it in Bike's app extension context
+2. Bike will then evaluate that Javascript string in Bike's app extension context